4.7 Youth work to foster social inclusion

 Main inclusive Youth-Work programmes and target groups

-The Swedish Government has initiated a number of comprehensive programmes and actions, where the target group consists of young people in a more vulnerable position, such as NEET, young people at risk for violence and radicalisation, young people with a migrant or ethnic minority background, young LBGTI-persons, young people with disabilities, and latterly, newly arrived young migrants.
-See section 4.4, Inclusive Programmes for Young People, for more information.
+The Swedish Government has initiated a number of initiativs targeting young people in a more vulnerable position such as young people at risk for violence, young people with a migrant or ethnic minority background, young people in socio-economically disadvataged areas and young LBGTI-people.

 These government actions usually target professionals working in health care or in schools, in social work, in the police force and in organised leisure, including both youth centres and sports.
 Even volunteers active in CSOs and in faith communities are targeted.

-The Swedish Agency for Youth and Civil Society (MUCF) has since 2017 a government assignment to function as support for young people's open leisure activities and to offer training for local level actors.
-The support is to be based on the needs and demands of young people.
+The Swedish Agency for Youth and Civil Society (MUCF) has since 2017 been mandated by the government to support open leisure activities for young people and to provide training for local-level actors.

 Youth work addressing LGBTI youth

-The Swedish Agency for Youth and Civil Society (MUCF) has since 2014 a task of implementing measures for an open and inclusive environment in schools for young LGBTI people in consultation with the National Agency for Education (Skolverket).
-MUCF offers the training material "Open school!" to professionals who work within the upper primary or secondary education.
-The material focuses on norms concerning sexuality, gender identity and gender expression.
-In 2021, MUCF has developed digital training tools for reaching out to schools throughout the country.
-Previously, MUCF has conducted training on LGBTI issues in a small number of schools.
+The Swedish Agency for Youth and Civil Society (MUCF) has since 2014 been tasked with implementing an open and inclusive environment in schools for young LGBTI people in consultation with the National Agency for Education (Skolverket).
+In 2021, MUCF developed digital training tools to reach schools throughout the country (MUCF).

 Youth work providers in the field of social inclusion for young people